Filing of Papers in Supreme CourtAll paper motions must be filed, and the appropriate fee paid to the Bronx County Clerk in Room

 Check the Fee Schedule on the menu for any applicable filing fees.

-A Notice of Motion must be served at least eight days, by personal service, nine days by overnight express and thirteen days by mail before the return date (CPLR 2214).
+A Notice of Motion must be served in accordance with CPLR 2214.
 Service by mail must be within the state (CPLR 2103 (f)-1).
-All unassigned motions must be accompanied with a properly filled out RJI and shall be filed in the Motion Support Office, room 217, within five days of service.
+All unassigned paper motions must be accompanied with a properly filled out RJI and shall be filed in the Bronx County Clerk’s Office Room 118, within five days of service.
 All motions on actions already assigned to a Justice must be filed at least five business days before the return date.
 The Bronx Supreme Court Motion Support Office will administratively reschedule applications to the next business day in any of the following situations:

 - Any application noticed for a holiday